Apartheid in South Africa

 Colored people had no rights, and lived in

 Finding decent jobs was very difficult for them.
 Their schools and hospitals were second-rate, and they lived in constant fear of the white police and armed forces.

 Apartheid meant total segregation between the races in South Africa, with the power and the economy firmly in the hands of the white population.

 Meanwhile, black dissatisfaction was growing.

 Black activists were arrested, tortured and killed.

 Pressure from the United Nations and a world-wide embargo on South African trade helped the fight against apartheid.

-1991 meant the end of apartheid.
-De Klerk and
+in 1991 meant the end of apartheid.
+De

 In 1994 after an election in which all South Africans could vote for the first time ever, Nelson Mandela was elected president of the new Republic of South Africa.

 Des profs en ligne